 According to NIH, drugs and alcohol can hijack your brain as there is a biology associated with addiction.
-Blueprints for Recovery understands the struggles that come along with being addicted and the recovery process.
+The PAC Program understands the struggles that come along with being addicted and the recovery process.
 We offer a 3-Phase Approach This method is designed to help our clients gradually become more independent while building a support network outside of rehabilitation.

 Phase 1.
 The residential phase – includes a series of therapies and treatment activities to determine motivation and incentive to get clean and sober.

 Phase 2.
 Transitional Living – Clients learn techniques that they can use to intervene on behalf of their own recovery that empowers them to be part of their own solutions.

 Phase 3.
 Independent Living – Developing an initial recovery support network for recovery support upon discharge.

 MYTH #3 – ONLY LOW-INCOME PEOPLE AND CRIMINALS HAVE SUBSTANCE ADDICTION PROBLEMS

 Substance addiction does not discriminate against age, race, religion, income or if someone has been in trouble with the law.
 Anyone can become addicted to drugs and alcohol.
 While some people may be more at risk than others, no one person is immune.
 According to SAMHSA, the risks can be very complex, ranging from biological and psychological to the community and cultural levels.

 Blueprints for recovery has helped many young men with a variety of different backgrounds.
 From high school and college students to business professionals, our treatment programs will be tailored to each individuals needs.

 MYTH #4 – PEOPLE WHO HAVE A JOB CAN’T BE ADDICTS